FonsahPageo/FonsahPageo/README.md

 - 👀 I’m interested in data science and data analysis, AI and machine learning, data security
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on skill building projects
-- 📝 Currently learning Cloud computing with AWS
+- 📝 Currently learning Cloud computing with AWS and DevOps
 - 📫 Email me at ashprincepageo@gmail.com or whatsapp through +237675416098

 <!---